jaimevalero/push-kaggle-dataset/README.md

 # Push Kaggle Dataset action

-This action push data from a github repository to a dataset at [kaggle](https://kaggle.com)
+This action push data from a github repository to a dataset at [kaggle.](https://kaggle.com)
-.

-Use this action to keep synchronized your datasets at kaggle.com with your repositories.
+Use this action to keep synchronized your datasets at kaggle with your repositories.

 ## Inputs